skip to Main Content

 Call Now for a Free Consultation* 250-888-0002

-Unfortunately, there isn’t a perfect age for inheritance.
-Everyone is different, and will be affected differently by receiving an inheritance, and it is ultimately up to the will-writer to decide when and how their beneficiaries receive their inheritance through the terms expressed in the will.
-For parents leaving gifts to their children, the size of the inheritance and their child’s financial situation and personal tendencies should be taken into account when making this decision.
-It’s also important to note that minors in BC can’t receive an inheritance until they’re 19 years of age or older.
-Any inheritance a minor is entitled to will be held by the Public Guardian and Trustee of British Columbia until they’re 19.
+There is no perfect age for inheritance.
+Every person is different, and how they will use their inheritance can vary widely.
+The will-writer decides when and how the inheritance is given through specific terms in their will.
+Parents should consider the size of the inheritance, their child’s financial situation, and personal traits when making this choice.
+It’s also important to note that minors in BC can’t receive an inheritance until they’re 19 or older.
+Any inheritance a minor is entitled to will be held by the Public Guardian and Trustee of British Columbia until they’re 19 years old.

 How Inheritances Can Be Distributed to Children